Modern Chinese characters: Chinese government survey

 Large-scale surveys by the Ministry of Education and the State Language Commission of PRC over the years have shown that the use of Chinese characters and words has a strong distribution pattern.
 The number of characters used in modern Chinese has stayed stable at about 10,000 for a few years.
 The number of most frequently used characters with a coverage rate of 80%, 90%, and 99% is about 590, 960, and 2,400 respectively.

 Chinese character frequency is essential to quantitative research of Chinese characters and has been applied to language teaching, dictionary composition, character lists compilation, Chinese character information processing, etc.

 Orders

-The orders or sorting methods of Chinese dictionaries are traditionally divided into three categories: form-based orders, sound-based orders and meaning-based orders.
+The orders or sorting methods of Chinese dictionaries and other lists of text entries are traditionally divided into three categories: form-based orders, sound-based orders and meaning-based orders.
 In modern Chinese, people also use frequency orders.

 Form-based

 In form-based ordering, characters and words are sorted according to various features of the forms or shapes of Chinese characters.
 Compared to sound-based orders, form-based orders have the advantages of allowing lookup of characters and words without knowing their pronunciations, as well as effective collation of large character sets without support from other sorting methods.
 There are two subcategories of form-based orders: stroke-based orders and component-based orders, which further includes radical-based orders, etc.